justinfriebel/wordpress-dealership-theme/README.md

 - The City and State variables can be updated in the functions.php file.

 ## Updating CSS
 - CSS updates are made in custom.css.
+Update the colors to match your dealership.

 ## Social buttons
 - Remove or add social icons and their links in the footer.